 In these groups, students would focus on dilemmas in their cases.
 Typically, one member of the group describes a difficult situation, and the group asks questions to help the subjects better understand what happened.
 Questions might include how they perceived the situation, how they intervened (and why), what they expected to happen, what actually happened, what other interventions might they have used, and how this situation compares with others that they have dealt with.
 The classic version of the process follows the facilitative philosophy of helping subjects figure things out themselves rather than having group members describe their own experiences, offer suggestions, etc.

-I was intrigued by a reaction of Gail Silverstein.
-She said that these questions were much like the questions she asks her clinic students in her supervision sessions debriefing mediations using a nondirective clinical supervision model.
-If students participate in reflective practice groups outside of class, they can be more candid because they don’t have to worry about performing for the professor or the class, as described Danielle Shalov.
+I was intrigued by a reaction of a colleague who said that these questions were much like the questions she asks her clinic students in her supervision sessions debriefing mediations using a nondirective clinical supervision model.
+If students participate in reflective practice groups outside of class, they can be more candid because they don’t have to worry about performing for the professor or the class.
 If students are required to make class presentations, practice group sessions can help them prepare or rehearse their presentations.

-Especially in courses where you don’t use the kind of supervision model that Gail does, you might spend some time in class demonstrating how to lead a reflective practice group, as suggested by Carrie Kaas.
+Especially in courses where you don’t use the kind of supervision model that Gail does, you might spend some time in class demonstrating how to lead a reflective practice group.

 I was very pleased that Michael Lang participated in this program.
 He wrote the book – actually two books – on reflective practice.
 Here’s his website, with information about the books and lots of other resources.
 He made some interesting observations you might want to check out, starting at minute 43 of the video.